justinottley/revlens/README.md

-revlens is a multitrack media playback and review toolset.
+revlens is a multitrack media playback and review toolset with realtime annotations and multiuser sync.

 <img src="images/revlens_bbb_Nov4_2019.png"/>